pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newcontributor/how-to-be-contributor.rst

 ::

-    Related to your responses, x is assigned you as a mentor.
+    Related to your responses, Gökçen Eraslan is assigned you as a mentor.

-    In order to creating an svn account, you have to send the output that is mentioned below link [1].
+    In order to creating an svn account, you have to add the output that is mentioned below link [1] as a comment to this bug.

     When you send this output, the write permissions for http://svn.pardus.org.tr/uludag/trunk/playground/ and http://svn.pardus.org.tr/pardus/playground/ directories will be given.

-    After this period you can start to implement the choosed junior job.
-If you need , please do not hasitate to communicate with your mentor.
+    After this period you can start to implement the chosen junior job.
+If you need , please do not hesitate to communicate with your mentor.

     Regards,

     [1] http://developer.pardus.org.tr/policies/newcontributor/creating-svn-account.html